 Oh, and actual Harvard scientists stated that “traditional use and clinical trials have not suggested estrogenic effects of tea tree or lavender oil, though estrogenic effects have been reported for other essential oils and plants.” (source)

 Those two studies are considered the standard in lavender and estrogenic research…and that 3 person “study”?
 It doesn’t stand up.
 Not even a little bit.
+So enjoy your lavender.

 So tell me…